yahoo/burst/burst-torcher/readme.md

 # Running Torcher

-Torcher is a controlled from a tab in the master node administration web page (port 37030).
+Torcher is a controlled from a tab in the supervisor node administration web page (port 37030).
 From this tab, any user can start and stop a torcher run,  monitor an in-process run, and download statistics about current or past runs.
 Only one torcher run is allowed to run in a cell at a time.